-In this example, the genitive marker o is absent, but it would be present in a careful speech version that contains the Affected Object, as a genitive modifier.
+In this example, the genitive marker o is absent, but it would be present in a careful speech version of the same utterance.

+that contains the Affected Object, as a genitive modifier.
 This would be a kind of "detransitivization" (Mosel, 1985; Ochs, 1982).